makkus/freckles_website/pages/02.blog/example-seafile/item.md

 ### Limitations

 One thing I'm not 100% happy about is how passwords are handled in the case where databases (or similar) need to be setup.
 Those are stored in a `.freckle` initially.
 I have a few thoughts on how to improve that, but not sure yet.
 Input is very much appreciated.
 Still early days...
+For now, you might want to just manually remove the offending lines in the `.freckle` files in question after the install (being aware that if you delete the whole file you won't be able to restore a service using `freckelize` from just a backup anymore).

 Also, there are a lot of features/options that could be added to this adapter.
 For example, setting up OnlyOffice and add the integration to Seafile.
 As `freckelize` is really designed to enable the collaborative and easy development of those adapters, I hope that I'll find some people who are interested enough to continue working on this adapter, and make it proper and comprehensively useful.
+And support other platforms!

 Lastly, I'll be using [`stow`](https://www.gnu.org/software/stow/) to symbolically link some of the data into place.
 I want it to be clear that this adapter could have been implemented differently, in a few different ways.
 This is how I chose to do it because it was the best way I could come up with, and I think it's a good solution.
 I'm happy to be shown at a better way though.
 The nice thing with those `freckelize` adapters is, there can be 2 which are implemented totally differently, but which can achieve the exact same thing.